kailashbp/bash_lookup/README.md

 * less <file-name> - interactively go through file
 * more <file-name> - interactively go through file
 * clear - clears screen
+* groups - finds all the groups you are part of

 # User related